wadpac/GGIR/docs/reference/GGIR.md

 - cosinor:

   Boolean (default = FALSE).
-Whether to apply the cosinor analysis from the ActCR package in part 2.
-In part 6 cosinor analysis is applied by default and cannot be turned off.
+Whether to apply the circadian rhythm analysis in part 2.
+This parameter will be superseded by new parameter `part2CR` to better reflect that this controls all circadian rhythm parameters.
+If `part2CR` is specified then that setting overwrites `cosinor`.

+- part2CR:

+  Boolean (default = FALSE).
+Whether circadian rhythm analysis should be run in part 2, including: cosinor analysis, extended cosinor analysis, IS, IV, and phi.

 - part6CR: